Setup Tips for Chord's Hugo DAC/AMPs

 - Therefore, you don't need to configure the sample rates if you are using the Hugo.

 - Here is the Apple online support link for the Audio MIDI Setup if you need additional information.

 - If you are using JRiver to handle your music catalog with the Chord Hugo or any USB DAC, in version 20.0.115 of JRiver Media the screen looks like this:

 - To set up the Chord Hugo or another sound device, go to:

 Set up with the following attributes:

-- Buffering, set it to "50 milliseconds" & the "use large hardware buffers" box is checked.
+- Buffering - select "50 milliseconds" and check the box for "use large hardware buffers"

-- Tools to check the box beside "DSD bitstream in DoP format".
+- Tools - check the box beside "DSD bitstream in DoP format"

-If you would like more information or want to discuss how the Hugo can improve your headphone & music listening via headphones or speakers, we'd love to help you.
-If you need cables to connect your Chord Hugo or dac, see our audio cables for chord blog post.
+If you would like more information or want to discuss how the Hugo can improve your headphone and music listening via headphones or speakers, we'd love to help you.
+If you need cables to connect your Chord Hugo or DAC, see our audio cables for chord blog post.